jumedata/mpiv-tenable-api/README.md

-# Why this Repo?
+# Why this repository?

-This repo will have updated versions of the functions and libraries created for MPIV using Pytenable, Navi or Tenable API's
+This repository will have updated versions of the functions and libraries created for MPIV using Tenable API's or Navi.
+Old pytenable based functions are kept for historic records.

+# Why not using pytenable?

+Pytenable is an interestig ongoing Tenable project, but sometimes, some of the functionalities requested by our customers cannot be covered if we use pytenable (eg. in Tenable.sc Reports and Dashboards), thus we prefer to use directly the Tenable API to fulfill those specific requests.

 ## MPIV Libraries

-Currently we have develop three libraries:
+Currently we have developed three libraries:

 **mpiv_sc_lib:** This library uses the oficial Tenable.sc API to retrieve information and create new elements in Tenable.sc.
 It is the one receiving all the attetion as has acces to all elements.

-**mpiv_pyten_sc_lib:** This library uses pytenable to to retrieve information and create new elements in Tenable.sc.
-It was the first library created to interact with Tenable.sc, however it has limited access to certain resources such as dashboards and reports.
-Will not receive further updates.

 **mpiv_io_lib:**  This library uses pytenable to retrieve information and create new elements in Tenable.io.
-Up the moment is the only one created for Tenable.io, but is is highly feasible it will be deprecated to start using the official Tenable.io API
+It is the only one created so far for Tenable.io, but will not receive any further updates as all the features will be redesigned to use the official API

-Current status of MPIV libraries is detailed at: https://github.com/jumedata/pytenable - Only accesible to Oporto, Garcia and Meneses.
+**mpiv_pyten_sc_lib:** It was the first library created to interact with Tenable.sc, however it has limited access to certain resources such as dashboards and reports, thus since jan 2023 is not receiving further updates.

 ### mpiv_io_lib.py
 This library allows the usage of pytenable and Tenable.io